- A level requirements: AAB

 The module introduces key techniques and concepts used in the analysis of the trim, stability, and dynamic response characteristics of conventional fixed-wing aircraft.
 It builds on the point-performance theory taught in year two, but whereas in the latter, point mass models suffice, it now becomes necessary formally to treat rigid-body motion in three dimensions; this is done by introducing angular momentum, rotating frames of reference, and the Newton-Euler equations.

 Notions of trim and of static and dynamic stability are introduced using various simplified reduced degree-of-freedom models, axis systems, and state and control variables.
 The standard six degree-of-freedom (6-DOF) equations of motion of a rigid aeroplane are developed; it is shown how these can be solved numerically to enable accurate flight simulation, and how they can be linearized.
 The relationship between the linearizations and the aircraft’s natural modes is studied.
 Also introduced are a several important feedback control design methods, useful for modifying and improving aircraft stability and control characteristics.
 These include the Root Locus, Bode and Nyquist based design methods, and gain and phase margins as design goals.
+PID control and compensator design are also presented.
 Also discussed are linear state-space methods.

 The Year 3 individual research project; 300 hours student work over 2 semesters; 3 assessment stages (proposal 5%, interim 20%, final 75%).